compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * "end of denard scaling"
 * servers chart- socket count, unbranded 2+ sockets
-* microsoft FPGA for netwroking, ??
+* microsoft FPGA for networking?
-* electricity in US datacenters
+* electricity in US data centers
 * more NUMA domains on a chip (more sockets)
 * highly technical language from female speaker as first talk, not super polished at speaking, um ah. thanks to research partners.
 * example lucene oss java search